xendk/rid/README.md

 `rid`, which is the unimaginative ancronym for "run in docker", is the spiritual successor to [dce])(https://github.com/xendk/dce).

+# ⚠ Warning ⚠

+Per default `rid` gives images run access to everything in the directory containing the `.rid.yml` file.
+If the `.rid.yml` file is located in your home directory, this means that any rid run image (unless the image uses the `raw` option) can read any file, including sensitive files in, for instance, `.ssh` and `.gnupg`.
+In *theory* this means a malicious image could steal your keys.

+So it is *not* recommended to put a `.rid.yml` file in your home directory (and future versions of `rid` might refuse to run if it finds one).
+Instead you can add a `.rid.yml` file to each project, or use a directory for all your project and put your root `.rid.yml` file there.

 # Invoking

 To run a configured command with arguments: